tbanj/majaryde/README.md

 # majaryde

 This is a MVP app for a ride hailing app for customers to order a ride.
-A user can book a ride, chat with the driver, update his detail provides English to Yoruba translation for basic & common Yoruba words and phrases use daily.
+A user can book a ride, chat with the driver, update his details.

 This project have 9 major Layouts